 Beta · Ergebnisse dienen zur Orientierung und sind rechtlich nicht bindend.

-The authenticity score quantifies forensic indicators on a scale of 0–100%:
+The authenticity score sums up the forensic indicators on a scale of 0–100%:

 | Score | Meaning | Explanation |